List of Squid Game characters: Hwang Jun-ho

+Introduced in Season 1

 Cho Sang-woo

 Cho Sang-woo, also known as Player 218, is portrayed by Park Hae-soo.
 Sang-woo is the childhood friend of series protagonist Seong Gi-hun, and a graduate of Seoul National University.
 While working at an investment firm, Sang-woo stole money from his clients, suffered investment losses, and became millions of won in debt.
 To solve his financial problems, Sang-woo participated in the Squid Game.
 Initially allied with Gi-hun and several other players, he takes on a darker role as the series progresses, becoming willing to kill other players to ensure his own survival.
 Sang-woo was based on one of the childhood friends of series creator Hwang Dong-hyuk.
 Sang-woo and Gi-hun were based on Hwang's own personal experiences and represented "two sides" of himself; Gi-hun shared the same aspects of being raised by an economically disadvantaged single mother in the Ssangmun district of Seoul, while Sang-woo reflected on Hwang having attended Seoul National University with high expectations from his family and neighborhood.

-Sang-woo was childhood friends with Seong Gi-hun.
-The two friends would often play children's games, such as Squid.
+As children, Sang-woo and Seong Gi-hun would often play children's games together, such as Squid.
 Sang-woo later attended Seoul National University, and graduated at the top of his class.
 According to Gi-hun, Sang-woo's graduation from SNU caused him to become a famous prodigy in the Ssangmun-dong neighbourhood in the city of Seoul, the capital of South Korea.
 After graduating from SNU, Sang-woo became the leader of an investment team at the securities company Joy Investments.
 He illegally siphoned money from his client's balances, then invested it in derivatives and future options which failed, resulting in the loss of 6 billion won.
 He also used his mother's house and store as collateral for his illegal activities.
 He then gets recruited to play in a series of deadly childhood games, and is re-united with Gi-hun.
-After learning that participants who lose are killed, Sang-woo gave Gi-hun advise on how to survive "Red Light, Green Light" by informing him that the doll is a motion sensor.
+After learning that participants who lose are killed, Sang-woo gave Gi-hun advice on how to survive "Red Light, Green Light" by informing him that the doll is a motion sensor.
 After both Sang-woo and Gi-hun survive the game, the majority of players want to quit, horrified at the revelation of players who lose being killed.
-When the masked staff members repeat the first two consent forms, Sang-woo took the initiative for conducting a vote among the contestants to end the Squid Game.
+When the masked staff members repeat the first two contract conditions, Sang-woo took the initiative for conducting a vote among the contestants to end the Squid Game.
 However, he ultimately decided to continue participating when he learned that the prize money for winning was 45.6 billion won.
-After the games were stopped by the majority vote, his heavy debts almost led him to commit suicide before having been offered the chance to rejoin the Squid Game, which he accepts.
+After the games were stopped by the majority vote, his heavy debts almost led him to suicide before having been offered the chance to rejoin the Squid Game, which he accepts.